KuraFire/v1.goinglovefirst.com/_posts/2020-05-04-create-better-world-tomorrow.md

 We have to move on from _“us versus them”_ to _“us all versus the problems”_ — but how do we do that?

 We intentionally cultivate our capacity to love; by growing our skill and understanding of love _on love’s terms_.
-Not by _my_ ideological terms, yours, or anyone’s-but love’s.
+Not by _my_ ideological terms, yours, or anyone’s—but love’s.
 And love itself is unconditional.
 Sustainable, balanced, resilient.
 And above all, true _[universal love](https://goinglovefirst.com/definitions/what-is-universal-love)_ is harmonious.

 It starts by consciously defining yourself as a person who holds love for all people; a baseline saying “you are human and therefore worthy of love and belonging, above all else.”
 No exceptions.
 (Accountability yes; exceptions no.)